Steps involved in buying a home

 You can get mortgage approval in principle before you start to look for a property.
 This lets you know how much you have to spend.
 However, when you find a property you like, you must get formal mortgage approval before you sign the contract for sale (see below).
 If you sign a contract for sale and then don’t get mortgage approval, you will lose your deposit and there may be other penalties.

-For more detailed information, see our document on taking out a mortgage.
+For more detailed information, see our page on taking out a mortgage.

 How to buy the property you want